mimiframework/Mimi.jl/docs/src/howto/howto_4.md

 #### Setting parameters with a dictionary

-In larger models it can be beneficial to set some of the external parameters using a dictionary of values.
+In larger models it can be beneficial to set some of the shared model parameters using a dictionary of values.
 To do this, use the following function:

 ```julia
 set_leftover_params!(m, parameters)
 ```

-Where `parameters` is a dictionary of type `Dict{String, Any}` where the keys are strings that match the names of the unset parameters in the model, and the values are the values to use for those parameters, and all resulting new external parameters will be shared parameters.
+Where `parameters` is a dictionary of type `Dict{String, Any}` where the keys are strings that match the names of the unset parameters in the model, and the values are the values to use for those parameters, noting that all resulting model parameters will be shared parameters.

 ## Using NamedArrays for setting parameters